cea-hpc/modules/doc/source/module.rst

     .. versionchanged:: 5.0
        Variable renamed from ``MODULES_LMPREREQ`` to ``__MODULES_LMPREREQ``

+.. envvar:: __MODULES_LMPREREQPATH

+ A colon separated list of the :mfcmd:`prereq` statements set with a specific ``--modulepath`` option defined by all loaded *modulefiles*.
+Each element in this list starts by the name of the loaded *modulefile* declaring the pre-requirement followed by the name of all modulefiles it declares a :mfcmd:`prereq` with and their specific modulepath.
+These loaded modulefiles, pre-required modulefile names and specific modulepaths set are separated by the ampersand character.
+When a :mfcmd:`prereq` statement is composed of multiple modulefiles or multiple specific modulepaths, these names are separated by the pipe character.

+ This environment variable is intended for :command:`module` command internal use to get knowledge of the pre-requirement declared by the loaded *modulefiles* in order to keep environment consistent.

+ .. only:: html

+    .. versionadded:: 5.5

 .. envvar:: __MODULES_LMREFRESH

  A colon separated list of the loaded modules that are qualified for refresh